-Providing troubleshooting capabilities are essential for nailing on prem to cloud migration.
+Providing troubleshooting capabilities are essential for nailing an on prem to cloud migration strategy.
 So after compatibility is addressed, we look at monitoring.

 One of the biggest problems with trying to integrate on-prem and cloud networks is the loss of visibility each network is insulated in terms of how you can monitor the packet movement.